jphafner/physicsReader/reader1/r1-12-NewtonsLawsOfDynamics.md

 We should use some speed between the &ldquo;now&rdquo; speed and the &ldquo;then&rdquo; speed at the end of the interval.
 The same considerations also apply to the velocity: to compute the velocity changes, we should use the acceleration midway between the two times at which the velocity is to be found.
 Thus the equations that we shall actually use will be something like this: the position later is equal to the position before plus e times the velocity at the time in the middle of the interval.
-Similarly, the velocity at this halfway point is the velocity at a time e before (which is in the middle of the previous interval) plus $\epsilon$ times the acceleration at the time <span class="math">t</span>.
+Similarly, the velocity at this halfway point is the velocity at a time e before (which is in the middle of the previous interval) plus &epsilon; times the acceleration at the time <i>t</i>.
 That is, we use the equations

 \begin{align}